Shuggaloaf/Simple_NPC_Generator/README.md

 &nbsp;

+Note: The "Professions" and "Quirks" buttons are to generate a few more options in case you didn't like the ones generated with the name/race/sex.

 # To Do List
 Note: These may be added at some point but I am in little hurry to do so.
 If anyone would like to provide me a list of names, or better yet, a JSON export of a FVTT table already setup for names, I'd gladly accept them and appreciate the help.